-- Working hours scheduling.
+- Scheduling of working hours.
 You should be able to manage time when employees are required to be on duty (if the working system or contract implies such a thing) and leave comments.

-- Sick leaves, business trips, vacations, and “paid time off” improvements.
+- Improving sick leaves, business trips, vacations, and “paid time off.”

 Sure thing, ERP for HR management doesn’t necessarily mean a tool for the relative department.

-It can be developed to help top management regulate the work of their subordinates, help and contact them on time — it can improve the efficiency of cooperation and provide better control over all processes in the company through employees.
+It can be developed to help top managers regulate the work of their subordinates, help and contact them on time, as well as improve the efficiency of cooperation and provide better control over all processes in the company through employees.

 You as a business owner could make good use of it as well.